 Gonadotropin-releasing hormone (GnRH) agonists

-GnRH agonists shouldn’t be used for more than three to six months.
-Side effects may worsen over time and include:
+GnRH agonists shouldn’t be used for more than 3 to 6 months.
+Side effects, which may worsen over time, include:

 - hot flashes

 Surgery may be an option if medication doesn’t relieve your symptoms.